JohnnyKile/Philadelphia-Housing-Analysis/README.md

 ### Future Property Value Models - Selected Permits

 Analysis was done to find the permit types that had the highest correlation coefficient with the `hv_1yf` column which is the column for housing value one year in the future.
-The permit types that had a correlation coefficient of 0.4 or higher with the `hv_1yf` column were selected and the following was the revised correlation matrix (see Jupyter Notebook for further insight).:
+The permit types that had a correlation coefficient of 0.4 or higher with the `hv_1yf` column were selected and the following was the revised correlation matrix (see [Jupyter Notebook File](https://github.com/JohnnyKile/Property-Value-Prediction-Model-Analysis/blob/main/Property%20Value%20Prediction%20Model%20Analysis.ipynb) for further insight).:

 ![](https://github.com/JohnnyKile/Property-Value-Prediction-Model-Analysis/blob/main/images/readme-image2.png?raw=true)